liberation-data/drivine-inspiration/README.md

 * Copy `env.example` to `.env`
 * :warning: Make sure you uncomment the correct section for your database.
 The AgensGraph driver won't work for Neo4j and vice-versa.

-Please reach out (post a question under `drivine` tag on StackOverflow if you have any other issues getting started.

 ## Feedback

 #### I'm not sure how to do [xyz]

 > If you can't find what you need in the Quick Start or User Guides, please [post a question on StackOverflow](https://stackoverflow.com/questions/tagged/drivine?sort=newest&pageSize=15), using the Drivine tag.

-#### Interested in contributing?

-> Great!
-A contribution guide, along with detailed documentation will be published in the coming days.

 #### I've found a bug, or have a feature request